Diamond North West: Fleet

-As of December 2024, the Diamond North West fleet consisted of 103 buses.
+As of November 2024, the Diamond North West fleet consisted of 100 buses.
 Most of these are branded for Bee Network services, with fleets of Alexander Dennis Enviro200 MMCs, Mellor Orion bodied Fiat Ducato and Mellor Strata bodied Mercedes Benz Sprinter Transfer minibuses additionally purchased new for these services by Transport for Greater Manchester.

 Following the acquisition of First's Bolton garage, Diamond North West mainly standardised on the Wright StreetDeck double-decker bus, taking delivery of 128 StreetDecks throughout 2020 and 2021 and purchasing others second-hand, including 13 StreetDecks from a cancelled First Leeds order, to replace buses being leased from the FirstGroup.
-As of 2025, 101 of these StreetDecks, alongside the operations of Bolton garage, were transferred to Go North West to operate under the Bee Network from 24 September 2023, with one example has converted from diesel to electric powered.
+As of 2025, 101 of these StreetDecks, alongside the operations of Bolton garage, were transferred to Go North West to operate under the Bee Network from 24 September 2023, with one example converted from a diesel to an electric powertrain by Newpower.
 Some of these were also transferred to Wigan garage.
-9 examples continue to operate with Diamond under the Bee Network and the remainder transferring to Rotala’s other subsidiaries including Diamond Bus (Birmingham) and Diamond Bus East Midlands.
+9 examples continue to operate with Diamond under the Bee Network with the remainder transferring to Rotala’s other subsidiaries including Diamond Bus (West Midlands) and Diamond Bus East Midlands.